yohokr7/VC-Funding-Map/README.md

 ### Cluster Map

-The cluster map for this web application is split into four different parts, which can be selected by clicking on the different "overlays" available from the menu on the top right corner of the map, which are shown as radio buttons.
+The cluster map for this web application is split into five different parts, which can be selected by clicking on the different "overlays" available from the menu on the top right corner of the map, which are shown as radio buttons.

 The choices for these overlays are described as follows: